Journey is more important than destination

 5. Son: Mark led a troubled and uncertain life culminating in his death in 2021.
 Regrettably, once entering high school, he began to lose motivation and reject adherence to expected norms of behavior.
 Eventually, he dropped out of school to begin many years of a mostly nomadic existence.
 Pat and I believe that our frequent absence from home was a contributing factor.
 Pat was a working Navy mom, and I was away at sea more than half the time.
 In the final years of his life, we finally bonded together with renewed optimism that he had finally found happiness and a true purpose in life.
 Mark left two sons behind.

 6. Sophie: She is our English Springer Spaniel companion who was once a successful show dog.
 She was gifted to us at the age of eight by her breeder in Florida.
 She acts more human than canine.
-We are so fortunate to have her in our life.
+We were so fortunate to have her in our life.
+Due to our health issuess, Sophie is now living with another family here in Montgomery.
+We know she is happy.

 8. Philosophical: Pat and my philosophy of life is largely conservative and based on a solid foundation of hard work and teamwork to achieve happiness and prosperity.
 We believe in the importance of consistent effort to collectively achieve established goals with a strong shared sense of accomplishment.
 Our philosophy draws inspiration from our cultural/societal norms that prioritize stability, self-reliance and always doing our very best in whatever we undertake.